 Conversely, it can also be inferred that President Aquino is in dire need of obedient chief justice.
 Sec.
 Leila de Lima could be the best fit.

-Meanwhile, her acceptance to the nomination has made after her deeper reflection and further consultations with, de Lima said.
+Meanwhile, her acceptance to the nomination has been made after her deeper reflection and further consultations with, De Lima said.

 According to her, the judiciary needs an effective and trusted leader and that to her is the call of time, a report wrote.